 - strengthening of external consultation procedures with Competent Authorities for medical devices based on substances, drugs and animal tissues and introduction of a new clinical evaluation consultation for some class IIb, implantable and class III devices by a group of independent experts appointed by the European Commission (art.54);

-Kiwa Cermet Italia S.p.A., as Notified Body (NB 0476) performs conformity assessment activities for the issuance of EU certification in accordance with Regulation (EU) 2017/745 (MDR).
-Moreover, thanks to the presence of a high number of experts in different countries, Kiwa Cermet Italia is able to deliver the assessment activities at a global level.
+Kiwa Cermet Italia has successfully achieved designation as a Notified Body by the Italian Ministry of Health and the European Commission for Conformity Assessment activities according to the Medical Device Regulation (EU) 2017/745 (MDR).
+The designation is included in the Nando Database of the European Commission.
+Thanks to the presence of a high number of experts in different countries, Kiwa Cermet Italia is able to deliver the assessment activities at a global level.

 Procedure for EU Certifications of Conformity